kelvin-thegreat/Webstack_portfolio_project_streaming_availability/README.md

 ## Project Structure

-The project folder includes the following components:
+  + The project folder includes the following components:

     + `pages directory:` Contains the `index.js` file, serving as the entry point or home page of the app.
 Additionally, it includes `_app.js` and an `api` directory to store API requests.

     + `public directory:` Holds assets, allowing placement of static files for later use in the application.

     + `package.json` and `package-lock.json:` Contain project metadata and track installed package versions, respectively.

     + `postcss.config.js:` Includes PostCSS configurations for styling.

     + `tailwind.config.js:` Contains TailwindCSS configurations, including color settings.

 ## How To Run The project

 [Image]

-+ [x] Live Preview
+  + Live Preview

     [add deployment Link]

-+ [x] Features
+  + Features
     + Search movies and TV shows.
     + Check their availability on 150 plus streaming platforms.

-+ [x] Guide
-    + Read a step-by-step guide to build this application.

-+ [x] Installation Steps
+  + Installation Steps
     + Download the [streaming-application](https://github.com/kelvin-thegreat/Webstack_portfolio_project_streaming_availability) directory.
 Click here to download it.

     + Unzip the downloaded file and navigate to the working directory.